Self-Interpretability: LLMs Can Describe Complex Internal Processes that Drive Their Decisions: Introduction

 However, in the case of LLMs, there is a third approach that we could use, the method that people most commonly use to discover the thoughts and motivations of other humans: just asking.
-It is possible that LLMs can accurately explain the internal factors or operations driving their outputs, just as humans can (sometimes) explain their own decision-making accurately \citep{morris_introspective_2025,morris2025invisible}.
-Indeed, recent work has suggested that LLMs can report aspects of their internal states (e.g., whether they have been fine-tuned to be risk-seeking or risk-averse; \citealp{betley_tell_2025}) and can predict their own behavior in ways that require privileged self-knowledge \citep{binder_looking_2024}.
+It is possible that LLMs can accurately report features of the internal processes driving their outputs, just as humans can (sometimes) explain their own decision-making accurately \citep{morris_introspective_2025,morris2025invisible}.
+By ``features of the LLMs' internal processes'', we mean features of the internal representations, states, or computations that are activated and used as the model is transforming input to output.
+Indeed, recent work suggests that LLMs can report their own behavioral tendencies when prompted to do so (e.g., whether they are generally risk-seeking or risk-averse; \citealp{betley_tell_2025}), and can predict their own behavior in ways that require privileged self-knowledge \citep{binder_looking_2024}.

-Here, building on this work, we demonstrate that LLMs can report detailed, quantitative information about the internal processes producing their output.
-We fine-tune LLMs to have a range of novel, complex, quantitative preferences---preferences orthogonal to their native ones---and find that the models can then report those preferences with substantial accuracy.
+Here, building on this work, we demonstrate that LLMs can report detailed, quantitative features of the internal processes producing their output.
+We fine-tune LLMs to make decisions according to a range of novel, complex, quantitative preferences---preferences orthogonal to their ``native'' or spontaneous ones---and find that the models can then report those preferences with substantial accuracy.
 Moreover, we show that it is possible to improve these capabilities through training, and that this training generalizes to improve reporting of native preferences as well as fine-tuned ones.
 These results suggest that building and leveraging the capabilities of LLMs to explain their own internal processes could be a powerful tool for understanding why they do what they do.